Digital Outreach Team (DOTs)

 Sharing their learning and supporting a consistent message countywide

-The Digital Outreach Team members (DOTs) are employed by NHS Somerset following a successful pilot across the three Taunton Primary Care Networks (PCNs).
+The Digital Outreach Team members (DOTs) are employed by NHS Somerset following a successful pilot across three Taunton Primary Care Networks (PCNs).
 Since then, with our support, other DOTs have been employed directly by other PCNs in Somerset too.
-They all meet regularly to “join the DOTs”, sharing their learning and supporting a consistent message countywide.
-They have also recently supported their PCNs with COVID mass vaccination work including contacting patients and booking appointments digitally.

-The overall aims of the DOT role are to:
+The role of the DOTs in PCNs are to:

 • Support culture change for GP practices to think more digitally – “Digital First”